PatBall1/detectree2/README.md

 <sub>Code developed by Seb Hickman, James Ball, Thomas Koay, Panagiotis Ioannou and James Hinton in the [Forest Ecology and Conservation Group](https://coomeslab.org/) at the University of Cambridge.
 The Forest Ecology and Conservation Group is led by Professor David Coomes and is part of the University of Cambridge [Conservation Research Institute](https://www.conservation.cam.ac.uk/).
-Original MSc project repo at https://github.com/shmh40/detectreeRGB.</sub>
+Original MRes project repo at https://github.com/shmh40/detectreeRGB.</sub>

 ## Requirements